 Great Sales Pitch Examples

-If you’re in need of inspiration, take a look at the following examples.
-These pitches are short, focus on the customer, and effectively convey value.
+If you’re in need of inspiration, take a look at the following sales and product pitch examples.
+They're short, focus on the customer, and effectively convey value.

 “For 130 years, Merck (known as MSD outside of the U.S. and Canada) has been inventing for life, bringing forward medicines and vaccines for many of the world’s most challenging diseases in pursuit of our mission to save and improve lives.”